anthonycoffey/React-Native-App/memory-bank/progress.md

 ## Known Issues

-- **High Battery Usage:** The "Uber-like" tracking frequency (5s intervals) will consume significantly more battery than standard tracking.
+- **High Battery Usage:** Even with the "Enterprise Fleet" profile (10s intervals), battery usage will be higher than standard apps.
 This is an expected trade-off for fleet monitoring functionality.

 ## Evolution of Project Decisions

 - **Android Foreground Service:** Initially disabled due to crashes, we have re-enabled it as a critical requirement for persistent background tracking on modern Android versions.
 We addressed the stability issues by ensuring proper cleanup of stale tasks before restarting services.
+- **Tracking Frequency:** We initially targeted a 3-5 second "Uber-like" update frequency.
+However, due to backend performance constraints with 20+ concurrent technicians, we settled on a **10s / 20m** configuration.
+This provides a "High-Frequency Fleet" standard that balances live visibility with server load.